Working of Traceroute using Wireshark

 Since Wireshark also didn’t notice any syn-ack packet from destination to source, therefore, Tcptraceroute didn’t edit destination response in its record list this is due to because it is useful while diagnosing web server.

-Therefore let’s check the path of Google.com and notice the behavior of tcptraceroute.
-And you compare both result and behaviour of TCP in case of Google DNS server and Google web server.
+Therefore, let’s check the path of Google.com and notice the behavior of tcptraceroute.
+And you compare both results and behaviour of TCP in case of Google DNS server and Google web server.

 tcptraceroute google.com